Article by Ebony Roberts - Squamish Resident, Freelance Writer and Outdoor Gear Reviewer

 North Cameron Pass for Beginners and Pros Alike

 North Cameron includes Hot Dog Bowl, a steep, long line that leads to a flatter section through the trees.
-Montgomery Pass and the surrounding bowls are a great spot for newcomers to the area, with simple, quick runs and well-marked trails.
+Montgomery Pass and the surrounding bowls are a great spot for newcomers to the area, with simple, quick runs and well-marked trails, easy to locate with a North Cameron Pass backcountry ski map.
 Then you’ve got the North and South Diamond Peak routes.
 North Diamond is known for its excellent tree skiing with numerous places to explore.
 South Diamond is easy to access, has diverse terrain, and the routes are as epic as they are dangerous.

 If you’re looking for steep couloirs, Nokhu Crags in South Cameron Pass has abundant spots with lots of versatile terrain.
 Breakfast Coulier and Grand Central Coulier are two popular spots out of many.
 Three Sisters is another great option because of its width.
 You need to exercise caution in this area as snow can be unstable.
 For spring skiing, the powder in this basin is world-class.
 The season can sometimes stretch to early summer.